SingularityKChen/Weekly_Review_in_NTU/2020-06-16-Interface-and-Channel-Design.md

 description: "This post introduces Interface and Channel Design in SystemC"
 categories: [Emulate]
 tags: [SystemC, Interface, Channel]
-last_updated: 2020-06-16 22:45:00 GMT+8
+last_updated: 2020-06-18 12:24:00 GMT+8
-excerpt: "This post introduces Interface and Channel Design in SystemC"
+excerpt: "This post introduces Interface and Channel Design in SystemC.
+Including primitive and hierarchical channels."
 redirect_from:
   - /2020/06/16/
 ---

 * Kramdown table of contents
 {:toc .toc}
-# Interface and Channel Design
+# Interface and Channel Design[^1]

 ## Interface and Channel